KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 Here are the steps to debugging this one, which is a bit more complicated.

 ### Step 1: Find the error
-Here's the key bit:
+Here's the key line:
 ```
 CommandLine$ExecutionException: Error while running command align java.nio.file.AccessDeniedException
 ```
-If you notice, this is the only place in the message where the word **error** actually appears
+This is the only place where the word **error** actually appears
-* So I know that whatever is going on in this line is what's causing the problem.
+* I know that whatever is happening in this line is causing the problem.
-* And the actually important bit is the `AccessDeniedException`.
+* The important bit is the `AccessDeniedException`.
-* Even if I don't know what the rest of it means (which I don't), this means that I'm getting some kind of Access Denied error.
+* Even if I don't know what the rest of it means (which I don't), I know I'm getting an Access Denied error.

-Now, this is a bit strange.
+Now, this is strange.

 Typically, an Access Denied error happens when you are trying to save a file or navigate to a directory that you don't have permission to access.
 * *Remember, we learned about read, write, execute (`rwx`) permissions in the Command Line class.
 You must have permission to interact with files on the cluster.*
-* This was strange because I knew that I was the one running the script and generating the output files and directories.
+* I knew that *I* was running the script and generating the output files and directories, so I automatically have permission to access them.
-* So it was unlikely to *really* be an issue of incorrect permissions, because I owned all the files and folders that I was interacting with, so I automatically have permission to access them.
+* So it was unlikely to *really* be a permission issue.

 ### Step 2: Find the source
-The next step was to go back to the script to see if I could find any errors or typos.
+The next step was to return to the script to look for errors or typos.

 If it's not immediately clear what the problem is, it's most likely the result of a typo.

-Here is the script -- take a look to see if you can find the issue.
+Here is the script -- see if you can find the issue:

 ```
 ## Load MiXCR and Java (needs Java to run)